-Small Business Tax Rate: What to Know
+Small Business Tax Rates: What to Know

 Small business taxes can be complicated, as there isn’t a single tax form or even a single tax rate that applies to all businesses.
 How you file your taxes and the small business tax rates you’ll pay on profits will depend on your business entity structure.

-Businesses organized as corporations pay the corporate tax rate, which is 21%.
-Other business structures — including sole proprietorships, partnerships and S corporations — are considered pass-through entities; their incomes are taxed at the owner’s personal tax rate, which is between 10% to 37%.
-Limited liability companies (LLCs) may either pay taxes as a corporation or as a pass-through entity.
+• Other business structures, including sole proprietorships, partnerships and S corporations, are considered pass-through entities, and their owners pay taxes at the owner’s personal tax rate, which is 10% to 37%.

 Small business tax rates by business type

-Your business entity determines which form you’ll use to file your federal income tax return and how much you owe to the IRS.
+Your business entity structure determines which form you’ll use to file your federal income tax return and how much you owe to the IRS.
 Below, we’ll break down tax rates for small businesses for the two major groups: corporations and pass-through entities.

 Business income tax rate for corporations